Quentendo64/TonieToolbox/README.md

   -C, --compare FILE2   Compare input file with another .taf file for debugging -D, --detailed-compare
-                        Show detailed OGG page differences when comparing files Media Tag Options:
+                        Show detailed OGG page differences when comparing files --no-mono-conversion  Do not convert mono audio to stereo (default: convert mono to stereo) Media Tag Options:
   -m, --use-media-tags  Use media tags from audio files for naming --name-template TEMPLATE